yym68686/ChatGPT-Telegram-Bot/README.md

 3. `/reset`: The robot `/reset` command can clear the robot's conversation messages and force the robot to stop generating replies.
 If you want to reset the system prompt, please use the following command: `/reset your_system_prompt`.
 However, the `/reset` command will never restore the robot's display language, preferences, plugin settings, model in use, API URL, API key, system prompt, etc.

+- What to do if Koyeb deployment fails?

+Koyeb's free service can be a bit unstable, so deployment failures are pretty common.
+You might want to try redeploying, and if that doesn't work, consider switching to another platform. 😊

 ## References

 https://core.telegram.org/bots/api